The Complete Guide to Recurring Reminders

 - Yearly — Birthdays, anniversaries, annual renewals

-- Custom — Every 3 days, first Monday of each month, last Friday of each quarter
+- Custom — Every 3 days, first Monday of each month

 Setting up recurring reminders in ReminderPro